 Social Media Records.
-Social media present a whole range of communication opportunities by virtue of their ability to accommodate multiple voices across a range of delivery systems: blogs, wikis, Facebook, chat groups, Twitter, and a variety of image and video hosting services.
+Social media presents a whole range of communication opportunities by virtue of its ability to accommodate multiple voices across a range of delivery systems: blogs, wikis, Facebook, chat groups, Twitter, and a variety of image and video hosting services.
 There are abundant sources to consult in arriving at a community consensus on the etiquette and appropriate uses of these outlets.
 For this manual, it is sufficient to point out that a record of these hosted conversations and publications is maintained indefinitely by the company providing the service (e.g. Facebook) to the extent that some providers claim an ownership interest in the data.
 Careful monitoring of these records is advised as they constitute legally discoverable data.
 The privacy and reputation of both individuals and the congregation should be weighed in these social publishing environments.
-See social media guidelines produced by the dioceses of Connecticut and Olympia.